anishsingh20/Power-of-AI/README.md

 # Power-of-AI

-This repository contains valuable tools to maximize your day-to-day productivity using AI and the latest tools available in the market.
+This repository contains valuable tools to maximize your day-to-day productivity using AI and the latest tools available in the market.(**WORK IN PROGRESS - Adding tools and resources as I find and use them)**

 ### Tools